runtimeverification/k/k-distribution/k-tutorial/1_basic/07_side_conditions/README.md

 ### Exercise

-Write a rule that evaluates `gradeFromPercentile` to `B()` if the argument to the function is in the range [80,90).
+Write a rule that evaluates `gradeFromPercentile` to `letter-B` if the argument to the function is in the range [80,90).
 Test that the function correctly evaluates various numbers between 80 and 100.

 ## `owise` Rules